 To make it worse?
 My husband piles papers too.

-So, I started investing in a few organization bins.
-Surely, this will help I thought.
+Because I started investing in a few organization bins.
+Have you done this too?

 The Questions You Need to Ask to Make a Command Center that Actually Works

-1. What clutter bothers you when you walk in the house?
+1. What bothers you MOST when you walk in your house?

 Every time I walked near our kitchen, I would sigh.
 A deep, heavy sigh.
 Because no matter how much I tried, the edge of our counters became a dumping ground for EVERYTHING.